LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Although what would be the proper handling when dynamic length was needed?
 Since the length obtained is not fixed would it needed to be along side a fixed bound as well?
 Something like `for(int i = 0; i < (length of array) && i < (max upper bound); i++){. . .}`?
-This seems unecessary though as would rule 5 and rule 7 check for this?
+This seems unnecessary though as would rule 5 and rule 7 check for this?
 Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm the bound.
 This is to say if you can obtain the exact number of iterations as an integer it is okay.
 An explicit quote from the JPL Document says